-The Jokeri Light Rail Line from Itäkeskus to Keilaniemi via Pitäjänmäki and Leppävaara is currently one of the key initiatives for orbital cross-region public transport and a key measure in improving the service level of sustainable transport modes.
+The Jokeri Light Rail Line from Itäkeskus to Keilaniemi via Pitäjänmäki and Leppävaara is currently one of the key projects for orbital cross-region public transport and a key measure in improving the service level of sustainable transport modes.
 Currently a similar cross-region service is operated by trunk bus line 550, the busiest bus service in the region.

 It’s been estimated that about 102 000 people will be using the Jokeri Light Rail Line during one weekday in 2040.
 Today 30 000 people a day travel by trunk bus line 550.